DiamondLightSource/tickit/docs/user/explanations/system-simulation-adapters.rst

 System Simulation Adapters
 ==========================

-Adapters may also be used with system simulations (`SystemSimulationComponent`), as well as with devices (`DeviceComponent`).
+Adapters may also be used with system simulations (`SystemComponent`), as well as with devices (`DeviceComponent`).
 This would allow you, for example, to query what device components are inside the system simulation component, and how they are wired together.